 What Is Sebum?

 “Sebum is a waxy substance made up of fats that are produced by sebaceous glands of the skin,” says Dr. Zalka.
 Sebum’s main function is to lubricate the skin to make it feel softer and moisturized.
 Dr. Zalka explains that the number and size of sebaceous glands vary, but they are most commonly found on the forehead, chin and scalp.

 Why Your Skin Needs Sebum

+Sebum plays a very important role in the health of your complexion.
 “The desired function of sebum is the maintenance of the skin barrier function,” says Dr. Zalka.
 “It allows the skin to retain moisture while preventing invasion from outside irritants.”
 It also acts as a protective coating that helps prevent dryness and reduce the appearance of aging, all while keeping your skin moisturized.

 How Much Sebum Is Normal?

 According to Dr. Zalka, the amount of sebum output varies with gender and age and is linked to hormonal variations.
 “Teen males tend to have the most sebum while postmenopausal women have the least,” she says.
 With that said, you can usually tell if your skin produces too much sebum if you have an oily skin type.
 Common skin concerns like acne, rosacea or folliculitis can also be an indication of sebum overproduction.

 While sebum has an important function for the skin barrier, too much or too little can pose a problem.
 If you produce too much sebum, then you may deal with a particularly oily complexion on the regular.
 There’s also a chance that your skin is acne-prone as well.
 Enlarged pores are a common occurrence for those with oily skin because sebum and dead skin cells get trapped in pores, making them appear larger.